marcos-diazg/BIMM143_SP23/schedule.md

 ---
 <a name="7"></a>
-## 7: Introduction to machine learning for Bioinformatics
+## 7: Introduction to machine learning for bioinformatics

 **Topics:**
 Unsupervised learning, supervised learning, and reinforcement learning.
 Focus on unsupervised learning.
 K-means clustering.
 Hierarchical clustering.
 Dimensionality reduction, visualization, and analysis.
 Principal Component Analysis (PCA).
 Practical considerations and best practices for the analysis of high dimensional datasets.